TekTitans/MERAKI_Academy_Project_5/README.md

 - Use the admin dashboard for user management.
 - Customers can add items to their wishlist or cart, and proceed to checkout.

+  **Note**: Some features, like adding to cart or wishlist, require user authentication.
+Role-based access control ensures secure and role-specific functionality.

 ---

 ## Database Schema